perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 	- IMPORTANT: Fill in your personal numbers in PlatformInfo >> Generic
 	- iGPU Disabled in BIOS
 	- Does not use WhateverGreen
-	- Don't forget to rename config-imac.plist to config.plist.
+	- Don't forget to rename config-macpro.plist to config.plist.

 - config-imac.plist
 	- SMBIOS iMac20,2